+Department ART & DESIGN

 Course Photography

 Level Higher (S6 only)

 Entry Requirement S4 → S5 This course is not available to S5.
-Entry Requirement S5 → S6 NPA photography at level 5 or two from Higher Art & Design, Higher English and Higher Media or after discussion with CL on skills level.
+Entry Requirement S5 → S6 NPA photography at level 5 or two from Higher Art & Design, Higher English and Higher Media.